 Meet our pups, Pearl and Harper!

 When we found out the twins were on the way, the effect it would have on our dogs became a concern.
 As every pet has different personalities, we happen to have one sassy dog (Pearl) and one easy-going dog (Harper).
 That said, we were REALLY worried about Pearl becoming feisty with (or, Heaven forbid, even bite) the twins.
 With Pearl’s spirited ways of acting like a Queen Bee, we envisioned all sorts of horrific things happening.
 In order to prevent this, we slowly acclimated the dogs to the twins using the steps listed below… And it worked!!

 Nowadays, the twins and dogs get along beautifully.
 Harper doesn’t bother them and Pearl is shockingly protective of them.
-Pearl even acts like the twins are her OWN babies (and she sure doesn’t let strangers get near her beloved little ones)!
+When they were really little, Pearl even acted like the twins were her OWN babies (and she still doesn’t let strangers get near her beloved little ones)!
 It couldn’t have been a smoother transition.

 Based on my experience, here is what I did and my recommendations when easing your dogs or cats into meeting your newborn twins:

 1. Expose your pets to baby-related items BEFORE the twins are born.

 My husband and I actually had fun with this one before the kids arrived.
 We put the dogs in the car seats, cribs, stroller, etc. and took some funny pictures.
 While it was highly entertaining, we also believe it was highly beneficial.
 The goal was to remove some shock value for the dogs as early on as we could.
 With expecting multiples, we had a lot of baby gear laying around the house for them to sniff out.

 2. Have someone familiar take care of your pets at his/her house when you go into labor.